williamdsw/tuts-qt-zet-code/README.md

-# tuts-qt-zet-code
+# Qt Tutorials from Zet Code

-Project based on these tutorials: http://zetcode.com
+Project based on tutorials from this site: http://zetcode.com